Zakharii-Husar/my_notes/React/React_Rendering_Strategies.md

 **Hydration process:** When HTML comes from the server (SSR/SSG/ISR), React runs in the browser to "activate" the static HTML by:

 1. Rebuilding its internal UI model (React tree)
-2. Walking the existing DOM and matching nodes by structure/order (tags, nesting, key text/attributes)
+2. Walking the existing DOM and matching nodes by structure/order (tags, nesting, key text/attributes).
+DOM nodes already exist: after HTML arrives, browser parses it into DOM tree (Element/Text nodes) before React runs.
+Visible in DevTools Elements; `document.querySelector()` returns these pre-existing nodes.
 3. Attaching event handlers and component state to make the UI interactive

 **Important:** Hydration is pure CPU work, not a network operation.
 It happens after the HTML and JS are already loaded.
 The network part is just downloading the JS bundle initially (or fetching it from cache).